JPatel87/mockha/README.md

 * The heading-4 texts are set against a green background and the letters of each word are capitalized to emphasis the start of a new section.
 * The heading-5 texts are set against a more transparent peach background and the letters of each word are also capitalized to depict a sub-heading and highlight key information.

+### Images
+* Besides the home page, which has two images, all other pages have a content-related image at the start of the page to tempt the user into reading on and each of those images have a heading to explain the purpose of the page.

 ![heading styles](assets/readme_img/heading-styles.png)

     * Margins